agiliariniosm/Alice_Giliarini_Old_Portfolio/README.md

 **Suggested Keywords**
 ![keywords_barchart](images/Screen%20Shot%202022-02-17%20at%204.07.10%20PM.png)

 In making this list I only looked at specific nouns because such words can be used as topics.
-I considered what percent of comics mentioned the word in their summary, whether the word provides information about the comic, and whether a user would be likely to look this word up to find similar comics.
+I considered what percent of comics mentioned the word in their summary, whether the word provides information about the comic, and whether a user would be likely to look up this word to find comics of interest.
 The keywords in the suggested list appear in atleast 1.58% of comics.
-Words like "life" and "world" were excluded because they are too vague; all comics are about a "world" and "life" so these words do not provide a lot of information about a comic.
+Words like "life" and "world" were excluded because they are too vague; all comics are about a "world" and "life" so these words do not provide any information about a comic.
 In order to decide on how likely a user would look up a keyword, a small sample of people was given a list of keywords and was asked to assign each keyword a number 1-3.
 One being "this is not a useful keyowrd", two being "I'm not interested in this keyword but others are likely to be interested," and three being "I would use this keyword to find comics of interest."
 All words with an average score below 1.5 were removed from the list.

 #### Other Discoveries